Soldiers rucking with weighted packs on a wooded trail during ruck training.

 • sustained effort

-It is also lower impact than running, making it a sustainable option for many people.
+It is also lower impact than running, making it a sustainable option for athletes carrying extra bodyweight or returning from a running injury who still need a conditioning stimulus.

 However, fat loss still depends on overall: